varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Retaining Slave State

-- To retain a slave_
+- To retain a slave:
   - Serialize data structures and transfer to master
   - Allocate dynamic memory resources on memory shared with master

 - When new slave is spawned: